 - If you are using instant yeast: In a large mixing bowl, whisk together the flour, salt, sugar, instant yeast, and fresh thyme leaves.
 Add the water.
 Mix until the flour is absorbed.
 Cover with plastic wrap or a tea towel or cloth bowl cover.
 Place in a warm spot to rise (see notes above) for 1.5 to 2 hours.

 - If you are using active dry yeast: In a small mixing bowl, dissolve the sugar into the water.
 Sprinkle the yeast over top.
 There is no need to stir it up.
 Let it stand for about 10 to 15 minutes or until the mixture is foamy and/or bubbling just a bit — this step will ensure that the yeast is active.
 Meanwhile, in a large bowl, whisk together the flour, salt, and thyme.
 When the yeast-water-sugar mixture is foamy, stir it up, and add it to the flour bowl.
 Mix until the flour is absorbed.
 Cover with plastic wrap or a tea towel or cloth bowl cover.
+(At this point, you can cover the bowl and place it in the fridge for 1 to 3 days.)

 - Place in a warm spot to rise (see notes above) for 1.5 to 2 hours.
 Meanwhile, generously butter a 12-cup muffin pan, plus a few ramekins (2 to 4) if you wish… recently, for simplicity, I have just been baking 12 large dinner rolls in my muffin tin and not bothering with the ramekins.